Help:Creating a First Hand History

 Through the Wiki Interface

-Submitting a First Hand History through the Global History Network's website interface is the fastest way to get your memoirs published.
+Submitting a First Hand History through the Engineering and Technology History Wiki (ETHW) website interface is the fastest way to get your memoirs published.
 To submit a memoir, first log in with your account.
 If you do not have an account, you can request one.

 Enter the title of your First Hand History and click on "Create First-Hand History".
 You can then type in your history and when finished click on "Save Page".